By Kathryn Radigan, MD, MSc

 It has long been recognized that treating our critically ill patients with early and appropriate antibiotics is a critical determinant of survival in septic shock.1 The Surviving Sepsis Campaign suggests that IV antimicrobials should be given within the first hour of recognition of septic shock and severe sepsis without septic shock.2 The guidelines for the choice of antibiotics are complicated and based on the individual patient and the identity and susceptibility pattern of the bacteria isolated on the individual unit.
 With good intention, antibiotics are often overprescribed with failure of timely de-escalation, leading to unintended adverse consequences including patient morbidity and mortality, increasing health care costs, and antimicrobial resistance.
 Prescribing antibiotics to cover MRSA empirically is one of the biggest culprits.3 This manuscript examined whether a correlation exists between MRSA nasal swab results and MRSA LRTI in a medical ICU.
 Even though researchers found that positive MRSA nasal swabs were not as helpful in guiding antibiotic therapy, they did conclude that the high predictive value of a negative nasal swab may be helpful with de-escalation of empiric antimicrobial therapy.

-Although the overall message of this manuscript may be helpful, a word of caution should be exercised with these recommendations in regard to the type of specimen collected for respiratory tract culture.
+Although the overall message of this manuscript may be helpful, a word of caution should be exercised with these recommendations in regards to the type of specimen collected for respiratory tract culture.
 As described within the manuscript, only 5% of the specimens were collected by bronchoalveolar lavage; 65% of the specimens were tracheal aspirate or sputum collected by suctioning, 13% were from expectorated sputum, and 16% were collected from induced sputum.
 Since the majority of the specimens were not collected through bronchoalveolar lavage, the ability to differentiate upper respiratory tract colonization from lower tract pathogens is less accurate.
 Furthermore, the rate of pathogen detection for sputum samples can be quite poor, especially if standards of quality control for sputum culture are not followed.
 Taking into account these limitations, a negative nasal screen for MRSA should be an additional, but not the only, consideration to be included among a number of other important factors when deciding to de-escalate antibiotic therapy in our critically ill patients.

 - Kumar A, et al. Duration of hypotension before initiation of effective antimicrobial therapy is the critical determinant of survival in human septic shock.
 Crit Care Med 2006;34:1589-96.